HVLepage/cavep-undc/_docs/site-network/RC15B.md

 The average pH reading of almost 8.0 is as expected for a clean river and appropriate for most forms of aquatic life.

-As the population density above Puente Vilca is very low, the impact of anthropic activity is minimal though there is some limited pastoral agriculture activity in the area.

 ### Site Descriptions
 Site RC15B lies at 4025m asl below a series of caves and is accessed though them.
 At this point the valley consists of a narrow steep sided gorge for about one kilometre.